apache/mesos/docs/upgrades.md

 * Protobuf version 3+ is required to build Mesos.
 Please upgrade your Protobuf library if you are using an unbundled one.

+<a name="1-5-x-log-reader-catchup"></a>

+* A new `catchup()` method has been added to the replicated log reader API.
+The method allows to catch-up positions missing in the local non-leading replica to allow safe eventually consistent reads from it.
+Note about backwards compatibility: In order for the feature to work correctly in presence of log truncations all log replicas need to be updated.

 ## Upgrading from 1.3.x to 1.4.x ##

 <a name="1-4-x-ambient-capabilities"></a>